gruberlab/mpact/README.md

 If you use this program for your publication, please cite:

+MPACT program (developed by Igor Custódio dos Santos and Arthur Gruber, University of São Paulo, Brazil, manuscript in preparation).

 ## Contact

-To report bugs, to ask for help and to give any feedback, please contact Arthur Gruber (argruber@usp.br) or Igor Custódio dos Santos (XXX).
+To report bugs, to ask for help and to give any feedback, please contact Arthur Gruber (argruber@usp.br) or Igor Custódio dos Santos (igor223tgec@usp.br).